manparvesh/cbake/README.md

 # cbake
 Easy to use build tool for C and C++ projects, written in Python.
-Think `cmake`, but easier to use.

 ## Features
 - Easy-to-write build files using the YAML standard